afeyisa/afeyisa/README.md

-# Hi there, I'm Feyisa Kenenisa 👋
+# Welcome! , I'm Feyisa K. 👋

-Welcome to my GitHub profile!
-I'm currently Electrical and Computer Engineering student Addis Ababa University(AAU), Web Developer, passionate about learning and building innovative, inclusive and benefit society.
+Currently, an Electrical and Computer Engineering student at Addis Ababa University(AAU) and a Web Developer.
-My goal is to continually improve my skills and contribute to impactful projects.
+I like those who always went continuously learn and improve thier skills, contribute something inclusive and benefit society.

 ## 🚀 Skills & Technologies